This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 Pain is more likely when breast surgery includes the removal of lymph nodes in the underarm area (axillary dissection).

-Twenty-five to 70 percent of women have some degree of pain following axillary dissection .
+About 25-70 percent of women have some degree of pain following axillary dissection .

 In general, the more lymph nodes removed, the more pain there tends to be.